-A former company director was sentenced by the court on 14 Apr 2014 for his role in importing duty-paid beer and rice wine (see ANNEX A for pictures).
+Singapore Customs found a case for importing duty-unpaid beer and rice wine that involved an Ex-Company Director.
+That case caused the former company director was sentenced by the court for his role in importing duty-unpaid beer and rice wine.
 He also pleaded guilty to one charge of unauthorized breaking of a Singapore Customs seal.